 - Make the excellent decision that you want to meet with a NHS tutor for help during homeroom.

-- Meet with your NHS tutor for the entire homeroom period…so bring enough to work on!
+- Meet with your NHS tutor for the entire homeroom period – bring plenty of work.

 - When the bell rings, thank your NHS tutor & pat yourself on the back for investing in your academic success!

 Questions?
-See Mrs. Nixon in the Counseling office.
+See Mrs. Nixon in the Counseling office, room 213.